Marumarsudev/discordapplicationbot/README.md

-# discordapplicationbot
+# Discord Application Bot
-Discord Application Bot
+Discord bot to handle user applications for whitelisted servers.

 # How to run
 - clone